GSA/fpki-guides/_includes/apple_trust_store_installation.md

 1. Download from http://http.fpki.gov/fcpca/fcpca.crt.
 1. Email fpki@gsa.gov to request an out-of-band copy for download.

 {% include alert-warning.html content="You should never install a root certificate without verifying it.
-Follow the procedures below to verify the authenticity of your copy of COMMON." %}
+Follow the steps below to verify the authenticity of your copy of COMMON." %}

 ### Verify Your Copy of COMMON
-The following instructions are intended for **macOS**.
+These steps work for **macOS** only.
 1. Click the **Spotlight** icon and search for _terminal_.
 2. Double-click the **Terminal** icon (black monitor icon with white ">_") to open a window.
 3. Run command: